LA Barred From Destroying Possessions of Homeless Residents

 Plaintiffs are likely to succeed on claims the city’s actions violate their Fourth Amendment rights, Fischer found, adding in a footnote that plaintiffs demonstrated the items – such as cushions, dog cages and bicycles – are vital for daily activities.

 The city has until April 6 to submit objections to the tentative ruling.
+The City Attorney’s office said it is reviewing its options.

 If the ruling is adopted as final, the city would also be barred from enforcing a law making it unlawful for residents to resist or obstruct officials who seize or destroy items that violate the ordinance.